samarthdd/glasswall-desktop/README.md

 2. To support different directory structures, give freedom to save the files at custom directory structure or at default location by maintaining the same directory as that of the parent folder.
 3. To support different platforms (Windows, MAC and Linux)
 4. To provide online and offline file-rebuild support.
 The online version to use glasswall-rebuild cloud hosting of rebuild engine to rebuild files.
 The offline version to use glasswall docker image to provide the ame functions offline.
+5. So for running the offline mode user has to install the docker on the respective OS (Windows/MAC/Ubuntu) https://docs.docker.com/engine/install/

 # [Glasswall Desktop](https://k8-proxy.github.io/glasswall-desktop/)